 In a more simplified version, it is the marketing.
-Not of your product or services, but your company to job seekers and also internal employees.
+It is not product or services, but your company to job seekers and also internal employees.

-A positive brand image not only helps you hire top talents in the industry but also helps retain your current employees.
+A positive brand image helps you hire top talents in the industry and helps retain your current employees.

 Suppose a job seeker asks an employee of a company about the work culture?
 Will he pitch about the product and services of the brand?

-Instead, he would go into the company culture, the work-life balance, company core values, etc. To ensure a strong employer brand, your story should be good.
+Instead, he would go into the company culture, the work-life balance, company core values, etc. TIt would help if you had an excellent story to ensure a strong employer brand.

 But it goes far deeper than ordinary storytelling and superficialities.
-You need to lay in the groundwork.
+It would help if you lay in the groundwork.
 Telling prospect talents or general job seekers that your company is a great place to work because you provide free food isn’t going to drive the point home.

 And Stats Don’t Lie, honey!

-Employer branding is critical and it is perceived even if you don’t invest any kind of effort in it.
+Employer branding is critical, and it is perceived even if you don't invest any effort in it.
 And of course, stats have never lied, have they?